-Interpretation: (" $ccc \langle quote \rangle$ " -- c-addr u)
+Interpretation: $("ccc \langle quote \rangle" -- c-addr u)$

 Parse ccc delimited by " (double quote).
 Store the resulting string c-addr u at a temporary location.
 The maximum length of the temporary buffer is implementation-dependent but shall be no less than 80 characters.
 Subsequent uses of S" may overwrite the temporary buffer.
-At least one such buffer shall be provided.
+At least one such buffer shall be provided; in a transient buffer c-addr u.

-Parse $\it ccc$ delimited by " (double quote).
+Parse ccc delimited by " (double quote).
 Append the run-time semantics given below to the current definition.